Adaptive Dive Training

 We humans are weightless underwater.
 For most able-bodied divers it feels like flying.
 For those with physical disabilities, it feels like freedom.

 That’s why we developed the Denver Adaptive Divers program – to provide those for whom gravity is a punishing limitation with the opportunity to escape the confines of their bodies.

-Denver Adaptive Divers uses the curriculum developed by Dive Pirates and Scuba Schools International (SSI) to teach disabled divers to function to their maximum ability, regardless of injury or limitation.
+Denver Adaptive Divers uses the curriculum developed by Scuba Schools International (SSI) to teach disabled divers to function to their maximum ability, regardless of injury or limitation.
 Adaptive divers learn all the same skills as those learned by able-bodied divers, though some skills may need to be performed with help from their adaptive buddy.
 SSI uses a tiered rating system to indicate how much qualified outside help is required by the adaptive diver student.

 The medical considerations for adaptive divers can be very complex.
-Adaptive students should be evaluated by their medical professionals before beginning the course.
+Adaptive students must be evaluated by their medical professionals before beginning the course.
 The more common conditions for adaptive divers are amputations; spinal cord injury; autonomic dysreflexia; traumatic brain injury; cerebral palsy; progressive conditions like Parkinson’s Disease; and sensory disorders.

 Each of these conditions may require specific attention during dive training and diving by the diver’s buddy and/or instructor.

 Absolute contraindications to scuba include internal defibrillators, pace-makers, or ventricular devices; mechanically assisted breathing; medicated patches or internal pumps for pain management or muscle spasms; or a VP shunt.